wilds/angular-schema-form-dynamic-select/README.md

    }
  },
 ```
+Note that in this example, the reference to the callback is a string, meaning a callback in the using controller scope.
+Also note, again, because this is a common misunderstanding, that asyncCallback should *not* return the array of items, but a http-promise, like the one $http.get()/$http.post()
+Returning the array would be a synchronous operation, see "callback" above.

 ### Multiple select from dynamically loaded list via http get
 Convenience function, makes a get request, no need for callback.
 Expects the server to return a JSON array of value/name objects.